melparker101/Etiologic-Cell-Types/CELLEX/README.md

 There are individual count matrices from 36 samples.

 ### 1. Merge Count Matrices, then filter
 Use Seurat to merge the data in R. Use the metadata file to filter, then filter the metadata using the count data.
+Use the atlas_merge_counts.R script.
 - https://satijalab.org/seurat/articles/merge_vignette.html

 ### 2. Run CELLEX